PrivacyTestDriver/phishphillet/docs/_posts/2023-06-23-not-a-phish.md

 - The `Subject:` starts with a `Re:` as some spam filters will *ass*ume it is a reply to an ongoing thread, and should not rank it as malicious or at least suspicious.
-I do not know how effective this is nowadays, but it is cheap to try ir.
+I do not know how effective this is nowadays, but from a phisher/spammer standpoint, doing this is cheap insurance.

 - They could not be bothered with a proper salutation.
 That would mean they are just machining gun everywhere and hoping for the best.